koffie/mdmagma/models_X1_m_n/README.txt

-The files equations in these files have been computed by Andrew Sutherland.
+The equations in these files have been computed by Andrew Sutherland.